 1. How do I find out what documentation I need to travel from the U.S. to Mexico and Canada?

 A: The best bet is to check the U.S. Customs and Border Protection website.
 Click the “Travel” tab then choose Canada/Mexico travel.

 2. When does the new federal Real ID requirement go into effect?

-A: Starting in October 2020 the federal Real ID requirement goes into effect and will be necessary to get through TSA security.
+A: This has been delayed once again!
+The new date is May 5, 2025.
+Starting then the federal Real ID requirement goes into effect and will be necessary to get through TSA security.

 4. Should I let the U.S. State Department know when I travel outside the country?

 A: The U.S. State Department offers a program for registering your trip abroad so the embassy or consulate can easily find you should there be a natural disaster, civil unrest or other such issues.
 The program is called STEP (Smart Traveler Enrollment Program).
 It’s not a bad idea and doesn’t take long to complete the online registration.